rithmschool/javascript_fundamentals_solutions/constructor_functions_exercise/readme.md

 # Constructors Exercise

+Answer the following questions and make the tests pass.

+1. What is the purpose of a constructor function?

+2. What does the `new` keyword do?

+3. What does the keyword `this` refer to inside of a constructor function?

+4. What is a `class`?
+What is an `instance`?

-1. Create a constructor function for a Person, each person should have a firstName, lastName, favoriteColor and favoriteNumber.
+5. Create a constructor function for a Person, each person should have a firstName, lastName, favoriteColor and favoriteNumber.

-2. Write a method called multiplyFavoriteNumber that takes in a number and returns the product of the number and the Person's favorite number
+6. Write a method called multiplyFavoriteNumber that takes in a number and returns the product of the number and the Person's favorite number

-3. Create a constructor function for a Vehicle.
-Each vehicle should have a make, model and year.

-4. Refactor the following code so that there is no duplication inside the `Child` function.
+7. Refactor the following code so that there is no duplication inside the `Child` function.

 ```javascript
 function Parent(firstName, lastName, favoriteColor, favoriteFood){